How to hire employees for small business: A small business hiring guide

 Before day one, make sure payroll is set up and all paperwork is in order.
 Send the new hire materials to prepare them for the first day, and make yourself available before the start date to answer the new hire’s questions.

-On the new hire’s first day, send them a welcome card signed by the team.
-Assign someone to be the new hire’s onboarding teammate and show them the ropes.
+On the new employee’s first day, send them a welcome card signed by the team.
+Assign someone to be the new employee’s onboarding teammate and show them the ropes.
 Finally, go over job responsibilities and schedule a weekly check-in meeting.

 Hiring is about the journey, not just the job.